fmi/java-course/homeworks/01-mini-outlook/README.md

      * @param folderPath     full path of the destination folder
      * @param ruleDefinition string definition of the rule
      * @param priority       priority of the rule - [1,10], 1 = highest priority
      * @throws IllegalArgumentException    if any of the string parameters is null, empty or blank,
      *                                     or the priority of the rule is not within the expected range
-     * @throws InvalidRuleDefinition    if the rule definition contains a condition twice or contains
+     * @throws AccountNotFoundException    if the account does not exist
-     *                                  unknown conditions
-     * @throws AccountNotFound          if the account does not exist
+     * @throws FolderNotFoundException     if the folder does not exist
-     * @throws FolderNotFound           if the folder does not exist */ void addRule(String accountName, String folderPath, String ruleDefinition, int priority);
+     * @throws RuleAlreadyDefinedException if the rule definition contains a rule/condition that already exists */ void addRule(String accountName, String folderPath, String ruleDefinition, int priority);